-You’ll have the opportunity to share your work—or a representative sample.
+To explore the possibilities, you will have the opportunity to share your work—or a representative sample.
 (Your work is always confidential.)
-I can then assess the level of complexity of the task to produce a quote for you to consider.
-Finally, we’ll decide if we can make great things happen together.
+I’ll then assess the piece’s length and complexity to produce a quote and timeline for you to consider.
+Finally, we’ll decide if together we can make great things happen.

 The last step in the editorial process, proofreading is the correcting or marking of digital or print copy to identify errors that were introduced in readying the final document for publication or that remain after copyediting.